Landing Page Copy | Landing Page Components | Anatomy of a Landing Page

 What Is a Landing Page

-What Is A Landing Page | Landing Page Vs Home Page
+What Is a Landing Page | Landing Page vs Home Page

 Your landing page’s purpose is to give your visitors something for free that demonstrates the quality of what your business offers in exchange for their information – typically a user’s email address, which you can collect through a lead-capture form.
 But you might also be asking for their phone number or permission to contact them over Facebook Messenger.
 Whatever your desired outcome, the goal is to create a list of engaged subscribers, nurture a high-value relationship and convert the right prospects into customers through your marketing.